hernanmd/BioSmalltalk/repository/BioFormatters.package/BioBlastCSVFormatter.class/README.md

-BioBlastCSVFormatter is a formatter for visualize the BLAST results mainly in Excel.
+BioBlastCSVFormatter is a formatter to visualize BLAST results mainly in Excel.
 Conserved positions are written as a dot $. and mutations are explicitly written.

 Instance Variables:
 	consensus	<String>